EllaBrands/stanDev/Prior-Choice-Recommendations.md

+* General principles:
+  * Rue et al. paper has principles based on nestable models
+  * Many times when people recommend default priors, they are restricting to some version of conjugacy for closed forms or for Gibbs; we don't care about that
+  * Computational goal in Stan:  reducing instability which can typically arise from bad geometry in the posterior, heavy tails that can cause Stan to adapt poorly and have heavy tails
+  * Some principles we don't like:  invariance, Jeffreys, entropy
+  * Weakly informative prior should contain enough information to regularize:  the idea is that the prior rules out unreasonable parameter values but is not so strong as to rule out values that might make sense
+  * Weakly informative rather than fully informative:  the idea is that the loss in precision by making the prior a bit too weak (compared to the true population distribution of parameters or the current expert state of knowledge) is less serious than the gain in robustness by including parts of parameter space that might be relevant.
+It's been hard for us to formalize this idea.

 * Don't use uniform priors, or hard constraints more generally, unless the bounds represent true constraints (such as scale parameters being restricted to be positive, or correlations restricted to being between -1 and 1).
 Some examples:
   * You think a parameter could be anywhere from 0 to 1, so you set the prior to uniform(0,1).
 Try normal(.5,.5) instead.
   * A scale parameter is restricted to be positive and you want to give it a vague prior, so you set to uniform(0,100) (or, worse, uniform(0,1000)).
 If you just want to be vague, you could just specify no prior at all, which in Stan is equivalent to a noninformative uniform prior on the parameter.
 Or you could give a weak prior such as exponential with expected value 10 (that's exponential(0.1), I think) or half-normal(0,10) (that's implmented as normal(0,10) with a <lower=0> constraint in the declaration of the parameter) or half-Cauchy(0,5) or even something more informative such as half-normal(0,1) or half-t(3,0,1).